 Things to do in Manila

-Tourists will find an enticing range of shops, restaurants, art galleries and performing venues in Manila, which is easily among the region's most buzzing capitals.
-History buffs should certainly visit the National Museum, where they'll find exhibitions of sunken treasure dating back to 1600, as well as the Ayala Museum, covering the history of the Philippines.
+Tourists will find an enticing range of shops, restaurants, art galleries and performing venues in Manila, which is easily among Southeast Asia's most buzzing capitals.
+History buffs should visit the National Museum, where they'll find exhibitions of sunken treasure dating back to 1600, as well as the Ayala Museum, covering the history of the Philippines.
 They'll also enjoy exploring the ruins in Intramuros.
 Located on the Pasig Rivers south bank, it was founded in 1571 and was originally the capital of the Spanish East Indies.

 Intramuros